BORACAY island, now and then

 D’Mall back then was a tiny collection of shops selling mostly shirts, souvenirs and few knock off brands and general dust gatherers and tat.
 This was the place where we got a souvenir shirt with ‘I love Boracay’ printed on it, hardly original I know!

 The mesmerising sunset view is one to remember during your stay in Boracay, it is beyond awesome, make sure you are stationed to get the best view, some areas get crowded with cameras and phones all up in the air for that picture perfect shot.

-The main question now, is whether the sharp progress good for the island and the locals?
+The main question now, is whether the sharp progress is good for the island and the locals?
 Most definitely, to a degree, the economy has doubled even tripled over the last couple of decades, but to what cost?
 The traffic, congestion, pollution and over population is abundantly prevalent, just think of the ecosystem of this tiny island.
 I hope the local government will continue to implement a strict Sustainable Tourism Program for the future of Boracay or it will collapse under its own sewage…

 Lastly, some visitors call it La Boracay or Bora on social media but excuse me, the island is simply called Boracay and that is it.

 Boracay Island, Malay Aklan, Philippines